-Course Changes Yearly, is about 20 miles, includes an off trail compass run approx. 1 mile, 10 miles of mountain biking on woods roads and trails, 7 miles of canoeing/kayaking and challenges along the way which may or may not include RIVER TRAVERSE, TOUGH MUDDER CRAWL, TOMAHAWK THROWING, LOG ROLLING, TWO PERSON CROSSCUT SAWING and possibly other or different challenges along the way.
+Course Changes Yearly, is about 20 miles, includes an off trail compass run approx. 1 mile, 10 miles of mountain biking on woods roads and trails, 7 miles of canoeing/kayaking and challenges along the way which may or may not include *RIVER TRAVERSE, TOUGH MUDDER CRAWL, TOMAHAWK THROWING, *LOG ROLLING), TWO PERSON CROSSCUT SAWING and possibly other or different challenges along the way.
 Challenges along the race course are optional and can earn minutes off your overall course time. *We'll skip these challenges/obsticles if the water is too high or air temps too low on race day.

 Divisions: High School: Boys, Girls, Mixed, Adult: Men, Women, Mixed, Other: Jr./Sr., Open (Jr./Sr. minimum age is 13 and must compete with an adult).
 Open division can be solo, kayakers, race boats, relay team.....a relay team can be any number of people splitting up the different legs of the race anyway they want.
 Example, with a team of four one can do the compass run, one can bike and two can canoe or two run, one bike and one kayak or whatever you come up with.
 Note: Kayaks are welcome in the open division.

 Adventure Race Sign Up is by Pre-Registration and limited to the first 100 participants: Entry fee is $20.00 per person which includes lunch, adventure race t-shirt, and attractive trophies to the top three finishing teams in each division.
 Please make checks payable to East Grand School.

 Registration the day of the Race is $30.00 per person